 “I love her because she made me feel truly heard and seen.
 I felt like the only person in the world when I was with her.
 My brain knew she had other clients and other things on her mind, but my heart felt that she was fully present with me any time I was with her.
 She has perfected the art of undivided attention.
 We talked about birth, but more than that, we talked about LIFE.
 I learned so much from her just about living life.
 I cherished our visits, which were all in my home.
 I am eternally grateful that she not only cared for me, but she made my husband feel safe with her as well.
 I miss her tremendously and wish that there was a way to keep her in my life forever.
 I often think that midwife is just another word for angel. “

 Kristi Keen, Doula and Childbirth Educator in Houston, TX

 “All is right in the world when I’m with my midwife.”

 Cheryl Amelang, Childbirth Educator in Katy, TX

 “My midwife, Lisa Thomas Welch at Due Rewards was so wonderful.
-She answered all of my silly, first time mom questions with understanding and patience.
-I threw up during labor and she held the bowl for that caught my throw up and then cleaned the carpet and couch afterwards.
+She answered all of my silly, first-time mom questions with understanding and patience.
+I threw up during labor and she held the bowl for that caught my throw up and then cleaned the carpet and couch afterward.
 When transition came, she prayed over me and quoted scripture to help ease my mind.
 She never left my side.

 For my second baby, she was out of the state for a funeral and was not able to attend my birth.
 Her back up, Amy Allred, was just as wonderful.
 When transition hit and I hit the “I’m scared.
 I can’t do this.” part of labor, she prayed over me and helped guide me to pushing.
 These women hold very special places in my heart.”